 When is the best time to visit South Africa?

 The best time to visit South Africa is between June and October when days are dry and wildlife viewing conditions on safaris are at their peak.
-That being said, South Africa is an excellent year-round destination with spectacular natural landscapes, bustling cities and plenty of activities for every itinerary.
-Whichever month you choose to visit, you won't be disappointed.
+That being said, South Africa is an excellent year-round destination with spectacular natural landscapes, bustling cities, and plenty of activities for every itinerary.
+Whichever month you choose to visit South Africa, you definitely won't be disappointed.

 The best time for a safari

-The best time to visit game reserves like Kruger, Mapungubwe and Lion Sands is during the dry season (May to September).
-Vegetation is thinner and animals tend to congregate by rivers and waterholes, increasing your chances of experiencing a Big Five sighting.
-While the days will be sunny and skies will be clear, it can be chilly in the early mornings and evenings, so make sure to layer up!
+The best time to visit game reserves like Kruger, Mapungubwe, and Lion Sands is between May and September.
+During this dry season, vegetation is thinner and animals tend to congregate by rivers and waterholes increasing your chances of experiencing a Big Five sighting.
+While the days will be sunny and skies will be clear, it can be chilly in the early mornings and evenings during these months, so make sure to layer up!

-Safaris during the wet season (October to April) are still possible, but it can be more difficult to spot game through tall grasses and lush vegetation, and daily rainstorms have been known to disrupt travel plans and decrease visibility.
-On the upside, summertime is birthing season for some animals, which means you might have a chance to spot adorable pups, cubs and calves.
+Safaris during the wet season (South African summer) are still possible, but it can be more difficult to spot game through tall grasses and lush vegetation, and daily rainstorms have been known to disrupt travel plans and decrease visibility.
+On the upside, summertime is birthing season for some animals, which means you might have a chance to spot adorable pups, cubs, and calves.

 The best time for whale watching

 Between late September and October, Hermanus hosts the annual Hermanus Whale Festival, a celebratory event to raise awareness about these majestic creatures.
-If you plan on attending the festival, accommodation typically books up quickly so be sure to plan ahead.
+If you plan on attending the festival, accommodations typically book up quickly so make sure to plan ahead.

 The best time for beaches

 With just under 3000 km of coastline, South Africa has no shortage of stunning beaches.
-The best time to enjoy them in all their golden, sun-drenched glory is between December and February when the days are long and bright and temperatures are hot.
-By March, the crowds usually thin out but the weather stays warm, so it might be a better time to visit if you're looking for a quieter holiday.
+The best time to enjoy the beaches in all of their golden, sun-drenched glory is between December and February when the days are long and bright and temperatures are hot.
+By March, the crowds usually thin out and the weather stays warm, so it might be a better time to visit if you're looking for a quieter holiday.

 Best for: sea, sand and surf on the coast

 January is the hottest month in South Africa, with muggy temps soaring upwards of 32°C/90°F most days, making it a great time to stick to the coast.
-Head over to the Golden Mile in Durban, a popular tourist area that has wide, sandy beaches, piers, restaurants and cafes.
+Head over to the Golden Mile in Durban, a popular tourist area that has wide, sandy beaches, piers, restaurants, and cafes that give the area plenty of activities for beachgoers to choose from.
 The waters in this area maintain an average temperature of 26°C/79°F making for a dreamy swim or surf.
-If you're all beached out, The Mile also has an aquarium, a skate park, a surfing museum and a few nightclubs.
-Keep in mind that January is the school holidays and the coast is a popular domestic holiday spot for South Africans.
-You'll want to plan ahead!
+If you're all sunbathed out, The Mile also has a casino, an aquarium, a skate park, and a surfing museum, as well as several nightclubs for showing off your fresh suntan.
+Keep in mind that January is school holidays and the coast is a popular domestic holiday location for South Africans.
+You'll want to book accommodations early!

 Best for: swirling and sipping in the Cape Winelands, the International Jazz Festival in Cape Town

-February can be sweltering, and we can't think of a better way to beat the heat than with a crisp glass of Chenin Blanc, a regional variety of white wine with refreshing flavours of melon, pineapple and stone fruit.
+February can be sweltering in South Africa, and we can't think of a better way to beat the heat than with a crisp glass of Chenin Blanc, a regional variety of white wine that has refreshing flavors of melon, pineapple, and stone fruit.

-The pastoral Cape Winelands is home to rolling vineyards and towns like Stellenbosch (an oenophile's paradise), offering a vibrant wine scene and some of the country's best restaurants.
-The town of Franschhoek, which translates to “The French Corner”, has, you guessed it, a large French influence in both wine varietals and food, and has an open-air tram to shuttle you between estates.
-February is the height of harvest season, so you'll most likely get to witness trees bursting with fruit, grape stomping, wine barrel races and a festival or two.
-You can also catch the International Jazz Festival in Cape Town in February.
+The pastoral Cape Winelands are home to rolling vineyards and towns like Stellenbosch, an oenophile's paradise, offering a large, vibrant wine scene and several of the country's best restaurants.
+The town of Franschhoek, which translates to “The French Corner”, has, you guessed it, a large French influence in both wine varietals and food, and has an open-air tram to shuttle you between wine estates.
+February is the height of harvest season in South Africa, so visiting at this time means you'll most likely get to witness trees bursting with fruit, grape stomping, wine barrel races, and maybe a festival or two.
+The Cape Winelands are located just outside of Cape Town, where you'll also be able to catch the International Jazz Festival every February.

-Home to what the 1966 film The Endless Summer coined "the perfect wave", South Africa has loads of world-class surfing spots with swells that start peaking in March every year.
-Novice surfers can find sandy beach breaks on South Beach, Addington Beach or the Golden Mile in Durban, and get a lesson from one of the many surf schools.
-While you shouldn't expect to be hanging 10 on infamous swell "Supertubes" in Jeffery's Bay (experts only, please!), you'll be in for an impressive show watching the locals charge 20-foot waves.
-You might even catch a glimpse of some world-famous pros.
+Proud home to what the 1966 film The Endless Summer coined "the perfect wave", South Africa has loads of world-class surfing spots with swells that start peaking in March every year.
+Novice surfers can find sandy beach breaks on South Beach or Addington Beach, both on the Golden Mile in Durban, and get a lesson from one of the many surf schools.
+While you shouldn't expect to be hanging 10 on infamous swell "Supertubes" in Jeffery's Bay (experts only, please!), you'll be in for an impressive show watching the locals charge 20-foot waves, and you might even catch a glimpse of some world-famous pros.

 Best for: verdant landscapes, dramatic hikes and rewarding views

-April marks the end of the summer, bringing cooler temperatures and great conditions for outdoor activities like hiking.
-The majestic Drakensberg Mountain Range, home to South Africa's highest peak at 3482 meters, forms part of the border between South Africa and Lesotho and has endless trails.
-After the summer rains, the highlands of Lesotho, often called 'The Kingdom in the Sky', will be lush and vibrantly green, waterfalls will be flowing and the views will be worth the sore muscles.
-Autumn (April to May) is an ideal time to hike the Drakensberg to have pleasant trail conditions and more stable weather, but thunderstorms aren't uncommon and temperatures can start dropping quite low, so it's wise to pack waterproof layers.
-Snow typically arrives in early May.
+April marks the end of the summer months, bringing cooler temperatures that are perfect for outdoor activities like hiking.
+The majestic Drakensberg Mountain Range, South Africa's highest at 3482 meters, forms part of the border between South Africa and Lesotho, and has endless trails and towering peaks.
+After the summer rains, the highlands of Lesotho, often called 'The Kingdom in the Sky', will be lush and vibrantly green, waterfalls will be flowing, and the views will be worth the sore muscles.
+South African autumn (April-May) is an ideal time to hike the Drakensberg Mountains to have pleasant trail conditions and more stable weather, but thunderstorms aren't uncommon and temperatures can start dropping quite low, so it's wise to pack waterproof layers.
+Snow typically arrives in this region in early May.